flick9000/winscript/README.md

 -  💻 Offline: [Download](https://github.com/flick9000/winscript/releases)

 ## Support
+### ⭐ Star
+Feel free to leave a star and help the project reach more people!
 ### 👷 Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.